-1. Please answer the following questions below regarding the decision making process of determining which needs in the community would be addressed through community benefits activities of your hospital?
+- 1. Please answer the following questions below regarding the decision making process of determining which needs in the community would be addressed through community benefits activities of your hospital? - a.

-process e answer the following questions below regarding the decision making of determining which needs in the community would be addressed through aity benefits activities of your hospital?

-a.
 Is Community Benefits planning part of your hospital's strategic plan?

-XYes

-No

-b.
+- b.
 What stakeholders in the hospital are involved in your hospital community benefit process/structure to implement and deliver community benefit activities?
 (Please place a check next to any individual/group involved in the structure of the CB process and provide additional information if necessary):

-i.
+- i.
 Senior Leadership

-1X_CEO

-2X_CFO

-3X_Other (please specify - COO, General Counsel)
+- 1. \\X\CEO

+- 2. \\X\CFO

 ii.
 Clinical Leadership

 1XPhysician

 2Nurse

 3Social Worker

 4Other (please specify)

 iii.
 Community Benefit Department/Team

-1X_Individual (please specify FTE)
+1X_Individual (please specify 2.0)

-1-FTE dedicated to Community Benefit
+2-FTE dedicated to Community Benefit

-2X_Committee (please list members) 3Other (please describe) Committee: CEO, COO, CFO, General Counsel, VP - Reimbursement, VP - Medical Affairs, System Controller, Director - Finance, Director - Strategic Planning, Community-Based Health Manager. c.
+2X_Committee (please list members)

+3Other (please describe)

+Committee: CEO, COO, CFO, General Counsel, VP - Reimbursement, VP - Medical Affairs, VP - Community Relations, System Controller, Director - Finance, Director - Strategic Planning, Community-Based Health Manager.

+c.
 Is there an internal audit (i.e., an internal review conducted at the hospital) of the Community Benefit report?

+SpreadsheetXyesno

+NarrativeXyesno

-SpreadsheetXyesno NarrativeXyesno d.
+d.
 Does the hospital's Board review and approve the completed FY Community Benefit report that is submitted to the HSCRC?

+SpreadsheetXyesno

+NarrativeXyesno

+3. \\X\\Other (please specify - COO, General Counsel, Vice President, Community Relations)

-SpreadsheetXyesno NarrativeXyesno IV.
-If you answered no to this question, please explain HOSPITAL COMMUNITY BENEFIT PROGRAM AND INITIATIVES This Information should come from the implementation strategy developed through the CHNA process.
-1. Please use Table III (see attachment) to provide a clear and concise description of the primary needs identified in the CHNA, the principal objective of each initiative and how the results will be measured, time allocated to each initiative, key partners in the planning and implementation of each initiative, measured outcomes of each initiative, whether each initiative will be continued based on the measured outcomes, and the current FY costs associated with each initiative.
+If you answered no to this question, please explain

+- IV.
+HOSPITAL COMMUNITY BENEFIT PROGRAM AND INITIATIVES This Information should come from the implementation strategy developed through the CHNA process. - 1.
+Please use Table III (see attachment) to provide a clear and concise description of the primary needs identified in the CHNA, the principal objective of each initiative and how the results will be measured, time allocated to each initiative, key partners in the planning and implementation of each initiative, measured outcomes of each initiative, whether each initiative will be continued based on the measured outcomes, and the current FY costs associated with each initiative.
 Use at least one page for each initiative (at 10 point type).
 Please be sure these initiatives occurred in the FY in which you are reporting.
+Please see attached examples of how to report.